How To Get Reviews on Amazon Quickly & Easily [INFOGRAPHIC]

 - Click Through Rate: Your product click-through rate (Amazon CTR), in other words, when people see your product in search results, how likely they are to click on your product. – Amazon Listing Optimization

-- Conversions: Your product listing page conversions, in other words, when someone clicks on an ad you ran or clicks on your listing from a product search result, go to your page and either they buy or bounce. – Amazon Conversion Rate Optimization
+- Conversions: Your product listing page conversions, in other words, when someone clicks on an ad you ran or clicks on your listing from a product search result, go to your page and either they buy or bounce. – Amazon Listing Optimization

 1) Amazon Product Visibility: